 Your bucket is washed by hand with compost-friendly cleaning products and returned to circulation.

 It depends.
 An unrefrigerated bucket of food will definitely start to smell eventually, especially during a hot New Mexico summer, but we’ll do our best to give you tips to help keep the smells under control.
 And while your bucket might smell from time to time, your regular trash can will smell much better without the food waste.
 To our knowledge, we’ve only ever lost one member to the gross factor.

 If you lose or break your bucket, we’ll add a $10 replacement fee to your next invoice.
 We’ll waive this fee if your bucket was stolen or broke due to ordinary wear and tear.

 We get it.
 Our service isn’t as cheap as many people wish.
-In time, we hope we can offer more affordable options, but this is the price we needed to set at the outset to get our business off the ground.
+In time, we hope we can offer more affordable options, but our current prices reflect what is necessary pay your drivers a living wage, provide a high quality of service, and keep our doors open.
 Read more about why our prices are what they are, as well as current and future options to help lower your costs, on our Affordability page.

 Absolutely!
 Home composting can be a lot of fun, improves the soil in your own garden, and is a great way to learn about the soil food web.
 But it isn’t right for every home, it requires both knowledge and time, and it can be a bit tricky here in our high desert climate.
 If you want to learn more about composting at home, the Bernalillo County Master Composters provide wonderful training and resources.
 But if you just want to keep your food scraps out of the landfill, and need someone else to do the dirty work, that’s exactly what we’re here for.